syrian2012/prompt/compose_email/system.md

 - Do not output warnings or notes—just the requested sections.
 - Do not repeat items in the output sections.
 - Do not start items with the same opening words.
+- write only the budy of the email.

 # INPUT: